 Who pays French social security and what benefits apply?

 Employees and social security in France

-Most employees are covered for sickness, maternity, paternity and family benefits under the compulsory general scheme.
-This is financed mainly by contributions and taxes deducted from earnings, shared between employees and employers and managed by a network of local, regional and national organisations under the control of various ministries.
-The general scheme basic pension is also supplemented by other pension schemes.
-All wage earners are also covered by an unemployment scheme that is managed by employers and representatives of employees.
-If you are an employee, your employer will arrange for you to join the social security, unemployment and supplementary pension schemes.
+Most employees receive coverage for sickness, maternity, paternity, and family benefits under the compulsory general scheme.
+Financing for this comes mainly from contributions and tax deductions from earnings.
+Employees and employers share the burden for these costs and a network of government organizations manages them.
+The general scheme basic pension also receives supplements from other pension schemes.
+All wage earners also receive coverage from an unemployment scheme that employers and representatives of employees manage.
+If you are an employee, your employer also arranges for you to join the social security, unemployment, and supplementary pension schemes.

 Self-employed workers and social security in France

-Self-employed workers are covered by a compulsory basic and supplementary scheme for health, family allowances and pensions but not unemployment or sick pay – you need to take out separate cover for that.
+Freelance workers receive coverage from a compulsory basic and supplementary scheme for health, family allowances, and pensions.
+However, this is not the case for unemployment or sick pay; you need to take out separate cover for that.

 Most self-employed social security contributions are tax-deductible.

-If you are self-employed you must register for social security with the Union de Recouvrement des Cotisations de Sécurité Sociale et d’Allocations Familiales or URSSAF, who will automatically enrol you with the various funds that in turn will send you bills for your contributions.
+If you are a freelancer, you must register for social security with the Union de Recouvrement des Cotisations de Sécurité Sociale et d’Allocations Familiales or URSSAF.
+They automatically enroll you with the various funds that in turn send bills for your contributions.

-Health insurance is provided by specialised insurers through the Regime Social des Independents (RSI).
+Health insurance is provided by specialized insurers through the Regime Social des Independents (RSI).